Mississippi State Penitentiary: Musical traditions

 While living at MSP, many African-American inmates sang work chants, a tradition traced to West Africa.
 Work chants were used by farm laborers to pace their work.
 While inmates worked, a leader called the chant, with other inmates following him.
 One song includes a story of an inmate swimming through the Sunflower River to confuse bloodhounds, verses showcasing prisoners who return hoes to their commanding captain and refuse to continue working, and a story of a beautiful woman named Rosie who waits outside the prison boundary.
 William Ferris, author of Give My Poor Heart Ease, said that "for all of these inmates, music was a means to survive within the prison's grim world."
 The Mississippi Blues Trail added Parchman to its list of sites at 10 AM on Tuesday September 28, 2010; Parchman received the trail's 113th historical marker.

-The folk song collectors John and Alan Lomax visited Parchman Farm in 1933, during a recording trip across the Southern states of the US.
+Folk song collectors John and Alan Lomax visited Parchman Farm in 1933, during a recording trip across the Southern states of the US.
 Lomax wrote that they recorded a prisoner singing: